LiliaMamutova/dog_friends/README.md

 ## Getting Started

 ## Aim:
-Help people find a dog walking company.
+Help people find a dog walking friends.

 ### This app is especially suitable for people:
 1. Who recently got a dog and is looking for friends for walks;